1.5 hours per week for Doctoral Advanced Practicum

 As an intern, you will receive two hours per week of individual supervision during your training experience.
 In addition, masters level specialist interns will participate in 2 hours of weekly group supervision in the fall semester.
-Individual supervision will focus most intensely on your clinical work with individuals and your overall training experience, your work in consultation and outreach, and your supervision of practicum trainees.
+Individual supervision will focus most intensely on your clinical work with individuals and your overall training experience, your work in outreach, and your supervision of practicum trainees.
 The majority of time in individual supervision will focus on discussing cases and helping you continue to develop your clinical skills.
 Videos, live observation, co-therapy, and other supervision methods are also used during this time.
-Interns switch senior staff supervisors after the Fall semester, therefore having the opportunity to experience two different supervisors over the course of the year.

 Limits on Confidentiality in Supervision